AdityaManivel/AdityaManivel.github.io/README.md

 * **Hardware Design:** Schematic capture and PCB layout using **Altium** and **KiCAD**.
 * **Systems Engineering:** Development of wireless power modules and low-latency communication networks.
-* **Firmware & Debugging:** Bridging physical sensors with software via system-level debugging.
+* **Firmware & Debugging:** Bridging physical sensors with software via system-level debugging and firmware development.

 ---